ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

-From Bucharest we’ll move further north, cross the border into Romania and head for the classy city of Constanta, the main Romanian town along the melancholic, tacky and slightly depressing Black Sea coast.
+From Varna we’ll move further north, cross the border into Romania and head for the classy city of Constanta, the main Romanian town along the melancholic, tacky and slightly depressing Black Sea coast.

 Constanta is famous for its splendidly abandoned Art Nouveau casino as well as for its fair share of elegant neoclassical buildings, exotic Ottoman heritage and ancient Roman ruins.

-We’ll spend a relaxing day in town touring its many architectonic wonders, sampling delicious seafood and hunting for the decrepit remnants of its communist past.
+We’ll spend a relaxing day in town touring its many architectonic treasures, sampling delicious seafood and hunting for the decrepit remnants of its communist past.

 Lunch, dinner and overnight in Constanta.

 DAY 4 - Danube Delta

 From Constanta will travel on to the Danube Delta Biosphere Reserve, a UNESCO Natural World Heritage and a labyrinth of water and land, made up of countless lakes, channels, islands at the end of the 2,860 km long river: the Danube Delta is, in fact, the largest European wetland.

 The Danube Delta is also home to a rich ethnic mix of Ukrainian, Russian, Lipovan, Bulgarian, Romanian, Turkish, and Gagauz people, inhabiting melancholic hamlets scattered around the biosphere.